 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-Interested in more info about Ctrip.com?
-Click here to add it to My Watchlist.
+Interested in more info onCtrip?Add it to your watchlist.

 At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
 The Motley Fool owns shares of Ctrip, priceline, and Travelzoo.
 Motley Fool newsletter services have recommended buying shares of Ctrip.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.